gonka-ai/gonka-docs/docs/Getstarted/Quickstart/Developer-inference-request.md

     }
     ```

-4.Run our docker container in terminal mode to access `inferenced` binary
+4. Run our docker container in terminal mode to access `inferenced` binary

 ```
 docker run -it --rm \